Physical oil market sends warning to OPEC: Rout might not be over

 The refined product markets were expected to tighten significantly in March and April due to a busy schedule for seasonal refinery maintenance.
 [REF/E]

-But in a further indication of wavering confidence, the spread between the April low-sulphur gasoil futures to the May contract also crashed in recent weeks from an all-time high premium of $5 on Jan.
+But in a further indication of wavering confidence, the spread between the April low-sulfur gasoil futures to the May contract also crashed in recent weeks from an all-time high premium of $5 on Jan.
 26 to a discount of 50 cents on Tuesday.

-Additional reporting by Devika Krishna Kumar; Editing by David Evans, Jane Merriman and Dale Hudson
+Additional reporting by Devika Krishna Kumar; Editing by Dale Hudson and Adrian Croft